 You can use either a rag, an old cloth, or rolls of paper towels to clean and brush off the dust on the surface of the wooden chair.
 You may also consider using a small handy dandy vacuum and painter’s brush to shrug off the dust in the corners and crevices of the furniture.

 Step 3: Wash the wooden chair with water

-Check if there are no more dust in the wooden chair, and prepare a mixture of dishwashing detergent and water.
+Check if there is no more dust in the wooden chair, and prepare a mixture of dishwashing detergent and water.
 Gently wipe the surface, the crevices, and the corners of the wooden chair with the mixture, and get off the excess water through the dry sponge.
-After that, use the clean towel to dry up the whole furniture.
+After that, use a clean towel to dry up the whole furniture.

 Step 4: Apply the vinegar and water solution

 If you can see that after applying the dishwashing detergent and water solution, there are still marks of dirt and dust in the chair, then try mixing a cup of vinegar in two cups of water.
 Just like what you did in the detergent and water solution, wipe the vinegar directly to the area where dust has accumulated.

 Again, use a clean rag to dry up the chair and to remove the excess moisture.

 Step 5: Restore the polish of the furniture

 By cleaning the wooden chair, some of the polish of the chair might have faded along the process.
 If that happens, you do not need to really worry much about it.
 Purchase a wood wax in a hardware store near your place, and apply it as how it the bottle instructs you to.

 Some alternative to the conventional wood wax is the following: